rlancaste/stellarsolver/README.md

  - Internal Library, so external method calls not required
  - No Astrometry.cfg file is needed
  - The Index Files are still required for solving images, but the program or the user can specify the folder locations rather than putting them in the config file.
+ - Note: The SexySolver executable created by MainWindow is only meant for testing purposes.
+It is for developing and improving SexySolver.cpp and the included libraries in the astrometry and sep folders

 ![SexySolver In Action](/SexySolverInAction.png "SexySolver running the same solve on different platforms.")